 We found 4 orthopedic surgeons who accept Medicaid near Florence, SC.

-Dr. Willie Edwards practices spine surgery and orthopedics/orthopedic surgery.
-He has a 3.5 out of 5 star average patient rating.
+Dr. Willie Edwards is a medical specialist in spine surgery and orthopedics/orthopedic surgery.
+Before completing his residency at a hospital affiliated with Medical University of South Carolina, Dr. Edwards attended medical school at the University of North Carolina at Chapel Hill School of Medicine.
+Patient ratings for Dr. Edwards average 3.5 stars out of 5.
 Dr. Edwards is an in-network provider for Medicaid and Medicare insurance.
-He studied medicine at the University of North Carolina at Chapel Hill School of Medicine.
-For his professional training, Dr. Edwards completed a residency program at a hospital affiliated with Medical University of South Carolina.
-He has received distinctions including Distinguished Service Award, Sertoma Club; Alpha Epsilon Delta Premedical Honor Society, University of North Carolina; and Phi beta Kappya, University of North Carolina.
+Dr. Edwards's distinctions include: Distinguished Service Award, Sertoma Club; Alpha Epsilon Delta Premedical Honor Society, University of North Carolina; and Phi beta Kappya, University of North Carolina.

-Dr. Rakesh Chokshi's areas of specialization are spine surgery and orthopedics/orthopedic surgery.
-Dr. Chokshi's average patient rating is 3.0 stars out of 5.
-He accepts Medicaid and Medicare insurance.
-He obtained his medical school training at Medical University of South Carolina College of Medicine and performed his residency at Ochsner Medical Center.
+Dr. Rakesh Chokshi's areas of specialization are spine surgery and orthopedics/orthopedic surgery; he sees patients in Florence, SC.
+Patient ratings for Dr. Chokshi average 3.0 stars out of 5.
+He accepts the following insurance: Medicaid and Medicare.
+His education and training includes medical school at Medical University of South Carolina College of Medicine and residency at Ochsner Medical Center.

 Clinical interests: Arthroscopic Surgery, Joint Replacement, Sports Medicine, Trauma/Fractures, Orthopedic Trauma